CODonnie/alx-pre_course/README.md

-Alx SE program is cool
+Alx SE program is so cool